 Until now, the U.S. and the EU have agreed to disagree on mutual recognition of geographical indications and have negotiated on a product-by-product basis.
 (The U.S. said yes to Roquefort and Champagne, no to fontina and mozzarella.)
 Now the EU is trying to impose its view of geographical indications in bilateral trade agreements, which could exclude U.S. products from markets where they have long been available.
 For example, the EU’s recent accord with South Korea contains a list of products, including asiago, gorgonzola and feta cheeses, which are mutually protected.
 The EU is also discussing a deal with Canada that could result in bans against 100 U.S.-made items.

 Europe’s desire to protect valuable artisanship and regional traditions is understandable.
 The U.S. has agreed to numerous geographic indicators for wines and spirits, including Burgundy, Champagne, Chianti and Port.
 The EU protects Napa Valley wines, Washington State apples, Florida orange juice and Vidalia onions.
 Those specific agreements shouldn’t mean me-too producers can’t offer their wares, as long as they are clearly labeled.

 The EU may have little to gain from its protectionist demands, anyway.
 Geographically marked products, it turns out, are selling well against generic competitors.
-The European Commission reported this week that worldwide sales of more than 4,000 products with geographic indicators totaled 54.3 billion euros ($83 billion) in 2010.
+The European Commission this week that worldwide sales of more than 4,000 products with geographic indicators totaled 54.3 billion euros ($83 billion) in 2010.
 They accounted for 15 percent of all EU food and drink exports.
 The U.S. is the biggest non-EU market, with 20 percent of geographically indicated exports.
 The report also found that the goods, on average, fetched more than twice the price of nondesignated products.

 Clearly, Parmigiano-Reggiano and Roquefort can hold their own against foreign imitations.